eastglow-zz/coupling_nonmoose_test/README.md

 With the wrapper code that enables a function in the static library be loaded dynamically, a shared library is built; ./my_external_app/static/lib/wrapper.so\
 The wrapper code and corresponding header files are in ./my_external_app/static/src and ./my_external_app/static/include, respectively.\
 The functions is called in MOOSE TimeStepper, hence the function is called at every MOOSE timestep.\
-The function loading and calling routine is wriitten in MyTimeStepper::stet() function in  ./src/timesteppers/MyTimeStepper.C\
+The function loading and calling routine is wriitten in MyTimeStepper::step() function in  ./src/timesteppers/MyTimeStepper.C\